 Rectal cancer is cancer that begins in the rectum.
 The rectum is the last several inches of the large intestine.
 It starts at the end of the final segment of your colon and ends when it reaches the short, narrow passage leading to the anus.

 Cancer inside the rectum (rectal cancer) and cancer inside the colon (colon cancer) are often referred to together as "colorectal cancer."

 While rectal and colon cancers are similar in many ways, their treatments are quite different.
-This is mainly because the rectum sits in a tight space, barely separated from other organs and structures in the pelvic cavity.
-As a result, complete surgical removal of rectal cancer is challenging and highly complex.
-Additional treatment is often needed before or after surgery — or both — to reduce the chance that the cancer will return.
+This is mainly because the rectum sits in a tight space, barely separated from other organs and structures.
+The tight space can make surgery to remove rectal cancer complex.

 In the past, long-term survival was uncommon for people with rectal cancer, even after extensive treatment.
-Thanks to treatment advances over the past 30 years, rectal cancer can now, in many cases, be cured.
+Thanks to treatment advances over the last few decades, rectal cancer survival rates have greatly improved.

-A change in your bowel habits, such as diarrhea, constipation or more-frequent bowel movements
+A change in bowel habits, such as diarrhea, constipation or more-frequent bowel movements

 A feeling that your bowel doesn't empty completely

 Weakness or fatigue

 Make an appointment with your doctor if you have any persistent symptoms that worry you.

 Rectal cancer begins when healthy cells in the rectum develop changes (mutations) in their DNA.
 A cell's DNA contains the instructions that tell a cell what to do.